Notebooks-Now/submission-instructions/getting-started.md

 title: Getting Started
 subject: Preparing your submission
 venue: Getting Started
+description: A guide to preparing your submission, from initial repository setup, and suggested authoring workflows as well as final submission checks and using the submission system.
 ---

 This guide will take you through the process of preparing your submission, from initial repository setup, through suggested authoring workflows to final submission checks and using the submission system.